talberry/descope-terraform-demo/README.md

    **Variables:**

    - `STAGING_PROJECT_ID`: Your Descope Staging Project ID
-   - `PRODUCTION_PROJECT_ID`: Your Descope Production Project ID (optional - will be created automatically)

 4. To set up GitHub secrets and variables:
    - Go to your repository settings